-People are very sensitive about the graveyard because they are emotionally attached to the religious sites.
-Respondents in P-01 (Teen Hatti) use graveyard which is present in Liaquatabad.
-In this scheme, graveyard is located but it will not be affected.
-There is no adverse impact on the graveyard due to construction activities of the project and the local communities have shown no concern.
+People are very sensitive and emotionally attached to the religious sites.
+In the proposed project area, two graveyards have been found in Essa Nagri, one is Syed Noor Muhammad Shah Bukhari graveyard which is located inside boundary of Essa Nagri and second is adjacent to boundary of Essa Nagri but none of them is affected due to laying of sewer and water supply lines.
+There is no adverse impact on the graveyards due to construction activities of the project and the local communities have shown no concern about it.